golioth/golioth-firmware-sdk/README.md

 # Golioth Firmware SDK

-A software development kit for connecting Espressif devices to the [Golioth](https://golioth.io) IoT cloud.
+A software development kit for connecting embedded devices to the [Golioth](https://golioth.io) IoT cloud.

+This SDK can be used on the following firmware platforms (a.k.a. ecosystems):

+* Espressif ESP-IDF
+* Infineon ModusToolbox
+* Linux (or POSIX-like)

 SDK source: https://github.com/golioth/golioth-firmware-sdk